timrodenbroeker/p5studio-archived/README.md

 ![branding](docs/branding.jpg)

-## Why the heck are you building this?
+## "Always be iterating" – Zach Liebermann

-Working with p5.js these days is difficult.
-Even though there's a pretty nice web-editor for the beginners out there, there are no best practices for a workflow for more complex projects yet.
-The transition between beginners-work and a more advanced setup is too hard.
+Working with p5.js these days is still a bit difficult.
+Even though there's a pretty nice web-editor for the beginners out there, i've missed good solutions for more complex projects.

+In the last years i spoke to dozens of creative coders from around the world and most of them confirm, that the transition from beginner to intermediate requires to jump over too mamy obstacles.
+This causes loss of motivation, which is the reason why many creative coders do not reach over the beginners-level or stop coding at all.

 This application aims to change that.

-It supports an iterative and creative development-process with p5.js and any other library as good as possible.
-It solves numerous problems:
+## How it works

+p5studio aims to be the perfect foundation for any complex p5.js-project.
+It solves tons problems:

 - It automatically creates a html-file with a overview of all sketch-folders
 - Assets like fonts and images can be saved globally in the data-folder, so all sketches can easily access them.
 The 'app.js'-script automatically saves all font-filenames in a JSON-file in the fonts-folder, so we are abled to load the fonts asynchronously while running our sketches